svn2github/freearc/Compression/_CLS/readme.txt

-This directory contains "SDK" for development of CLS-enabled compression libraries.
+This directory contains SDK for development of CLS-enabled compression libraries.

 Just add to simple-codec.cpp actual compression and then use one of .cmd files to compile it with either MSVC or GCC.
 Then rename CLS-TEST.DLL to, say, CLS-CCM.DLL